 I couldn't tell exactly what she was talking about.

 I wondered if she was less cogent than I had originally thought.

 'Why aren't you doing anything?'
 I heard her ask the driver again.
 'What will it take?
 Does someone have to be injured?
 Does someone need to be killed?'

 As the bus stopped to let more passengers alight, the woman crept carefully from her front seat to one more centrally located.
 Her distress continued in her new position though, and she continued warning passengers to the unseen danger she had identified, to little response.
-She sounded almost defeated as she wailed 'Why can't something be done?'
+She sounded almost defeated as she wailed 'Why won't something be done?'

 Before long, the bus drew near my stop, and I pressed the button to inform the driver.
 As I rose to leave the bus, I was, predictably, screamed at.

 'For what?'
 I asked.